LFDM-85/observability-stack/README.md

 ## 🛠️ Setup

 1.  **Clone the repository:**

     ```bash
     git clone <repository-url>
     cd observability-stack
     ```

 2.  **Run the setup script:**
-    The included `setup.sh` script automates the initialization process, checks for required files, and helps you configure your environment.
+    The included `setup.sh` script automates the initialization process, checks for required files, **downloads popular Grafana dashboards**, and helps you configure your environment.

     ```bash
     ./setup.sh
     ```

     Follow the on-screen prompts to build and start the stack.

 3.  **Configure Webhooks (Optional):**